giopolykra/giopolykra.github.io/aboutme.md

 #### Rebreather Diving
 The silent, bubble free way of diving.

+#### Caving
+Natural way to expand your skill arsenal if you want to do cave diving.
+Not only the sunken part of the caves are fun, dry cave sare as beautifull and worth exploring.
+I want to have the training for the SRT techniques involved.

 #### Paragliding
 The cheapest way to get your feet of the gound.
 This sport has aged much better than hang gliding especially since the invention of the speed flying with miniwings.
 I definitely want to start this sport.